Lemonous/interlecture/README.md

 You can skip `<ip>:<port>` to listen on the default, `localhost:8000`.
 Now you can open the address in your browser.
 Server can be stopped with ^C.

-#### Advanced topics
+### Advanced topics
-Only required if running multiple server processe or multiple server machines.
+Only required if running multiple server processes or multiple server machines.

-##### Using administrator account
+#### Using administrator account
-You can set up administrator account in order to be able to register users without activation mail and to remove users or classrooms.
+You can set up an administrator account in order to be able to register users without sending an activation mail, to create new classrooms, to remove users or classrooms, and to set moderators in a classroom.
 To do so, go to the `interlecture` folder and run this command:

 ```bash
 $ python manage.py createsuperuser
 ```

-and enter user data.
+Enter your user data.
 You can then login at `http://<ip>:<port>/admin/` and administrate the site using the standard Django admin panel.
-There are also some features that are currently only avaliable via admin panel, like setting other users than the teacher as moderators to a room.
+There are also some features that are currently only available via the admin panel, like setting other users than the teacher as moderators to a room.

-##### Setting up PostgreSQL
+#### Setting up PostgreSQL

-[PostgreSQL](https://www.postgresql.org/) is a advanced database managment system, which runs much better and safer on larger systems than SQLite does.
+[PostgreSQL](https://www.postgresql.org/) is an advanced database managment system, which runs much better and safer on larger systems than SQLite does.
 Refer to the PostgreSQL documentation for information about installing PostgreSQL on your system.
-Once it is set up, create an empty database and change the `DATABASE` variable in the `local_settings.py` to connect to Postgres (if you used the default `local_settings`, simply comment out the SQLite config and uncomment the Postgres config:
+Once it is set up, create an empty database and change the `DATABASE` variable in the `local_settings.py` to connect to Postgres (if you used the default `local_settings`, simply comment out the SQLite config and uncomment the Postgres config):

 ```python
 DATABASE = {